tintin10q/computational-linguistics-summary/Classification/contingency table.md

 # Contingency table
-A contingency table shows all the classfications that have been done with the real value.
-In a contingency table you can see exaclty how things were wrongly classified as what.
+A contingency table shows all the classifications that have been done with the real value.
+In a contingency table you can see exactly how things were wrongly classified as what.

 # Example
-Here is an example table in a result when classifing languages.
+Here is an example table in a result when classifying languages.

 | Language | German | French | Dutch | Italian | English |
 | -------- | ------ | ------ | ----- | ------- | ------- |